8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 Code Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For convinience, a single ShaderSubroutine Shader can contain all of the different languages.
+For convenience, a single ShaderSubroutine Shader can contain all of the different languages.
 When the shader is loaded it will only compile the relevant sections.

 BEGIN and END lines are used to specify a block of code for different languages